The 6-mile Zion Canyon Scenic Drive is currently open

 A portion of the Pa'rus Trail is closed for construction 0.8 miles north of the Zion Canyon Visitor Center and 0.4 miles south of Canyon Junction.
 It is scheduled to reopen this spring.

 Road ConditionsFrom November to May, road conditions in the park will be updated here.
 In addition to this page, you can also find updated road conditions on Twitter.
 For Utah road conditions, call 866-511-8824, or if you are in Utah, dial

 5-1-1 on your cell phone.

 Zion-Mt.
-Carmel Highway: Open, but slick and icy in some areas.
+Carmel Highway: Open and clear.
 Large Vehicle Information

-Kolob Canyons Road: 12/4/13: Open, but slick and icy in spots.
-There are several inches of snow on the ground.
+Kolob Canyons Road: Open and clear.
 In winter, the Kolob Canyons Road closes frequently during inclement weather.

 Did You Know?